Government and Incentives

 While the natural incentives are a good place to start and interesting to consider, what will be most interesting for us is a consideration of the incentive structures of our society.

-Societies and Incentives
+Society and Incentives

 The development rubber meets the incentive road as societies emerge and grow through time.
 As a society forms, customs, norms, laws, and institutions spring up within it.